emmykk/consoleTextEditor/README.md

 - text editing of .txt files ()
 - cursor highlighting
+- copy and paste
+- first, last, next, and previous line cursor functions
+- insertion, removal, and replacement of lines
+- GOTO line number
+- find & replace word
+- hide and show file view from editor (in console)
 - All commands can be entered lowercase or uppercase and are displayed in the options menu after a user command is processed.

 # Startup: